 Credit Card Donation

 Make a gift to any area of Clark you are passionate about.
-Here is a list of some of the most common funds.

 Get Involved.
 Join the O Squad.

-Cheryl Davenport, Libraries
+Cheryl Davenport, Library and Archives Paraprofessional, Clark Libraries

-Lora Jenkins, Ed planner, Workforce Education Services
+Lora Jenkins, Program specialist, Workforce Education Services

-Janice Taylor, program manager, Tutoring Services
+Janice Taylor, Program manager, Tutoring Services

-Alan Wiest, professor, Health and Physical Education
+Alan Wiest, Professor of Health and Physical Education